• Session No.42 Electric Road System II (Dynamic Charge and Power Supply) (OS)

 This paper proposes a test system using two dynamometers with a continuous rated torque of more than 6500 Nm to perform battery endurance tests on the bench.

-Proof of Concept of Trolley Technology in EV Conversion of Mine Dump Trucks
+Proof of Concept of Trolley Technology in EV Conversion of Mining Dump Trucks

 Toshikazu Minoshima・Jun Ikeda・Takayuki Sato (Hitachi Construction Machinery)